evoluteur/evolutility-server-node/README.md

 #### File upload

-Uploads a file to the server filesystem, in a subfolder named after the model id inside the directory specified by `uploadPath` in config.js.
+Uploads a file to the server filesystem, in a subfolder named after the model id inside the directory specified by `uploadPath` in config.ts.

 ```
 POST /{model.id}/upload/{id}